-Herbal tea as a coffee alternative in the morning
+Tea as a coffee substitute in the morning

 When we wake up in the morning we reach for that magical drink called coffee and after drinking it we feel that increase in energy and better focus.
 But what if we show you that you can feel the same if you replace that morning coffee with tea.

 Not just that you will get an energy boost, increased focus, and concentration but you’ll also get all the other benefits from tea that you can’t get from coffee.